Statute of Limitations On Collection Accounts and Bad Credit

 - Borrowers do not have to pay off non-medical collections

 - then 5% of the outstanding balance is used as if it were a monthly debt of the borrower

-- If the 5% of the outstanding collection accounts is too much for home buyer to qualify for mortgage, mortgage applicant can make a written payment agreement with the collection agency on a monthly repayment plan:
+If 5% of the outstanding collection accounts is too much for the home buyer to qualify, the mortgage applicant can make a written payment agreement with the collection agency on a monthly repayment plan:

-- Charge off accounts are exempt from debt to income ratio calculations
+Charge-off accounts are exempt from debt to income ratio calculations.

 Recovery From The Great Recession of 2008